-Can I come out to the track and pay to run my car or motorcycle?
-AMP does not hold “track” days open to the public.
-The facility is available to clubs and track day organizations that hold events for their members.
-Local clubs such as: ProAutoSports, NASA-AZ (Pro Racing), PCA-AZ Region (Porsche Club of America), Xcel Track days (Motorcycles), SCCA, and others are typical Users.
+Can I pay to run my car or motorcycle on the track?
+AMP does not hold “track” days that are open to the public.
+The facility is available to clubs and organizations that hold track day events for their member/participants.
+If you would like to drive the track contact or participate in an Autocross event contact one of the Local clubs such as:

-Don’t the noisy jets from Luke AFB exceed the AMP sound meter limit?
-Yes they do, however AMP has data recording sound meters strategically placed on the property that indicate if loud noises are from LUKE AFB jets or cars on the track.
+Don’t the jets from Luke AFB exceed the AMP sound meter limit?
+Yes, however AMP has data recording sound meters strategically placed on the property that indicate if loud noises are from LUKE AFB jets or vehicles on the track.

 How many people can be allowed on site at any given time?
 AMP’s Special Use Permit allows for a maximum of 200 people to be on site at any time.
 Operating hours are from 8:00AM – 5:00PM.

 Is racing allowed at AMP?
 Yes, with the same 96 dB(A) sound limit for each participating vehicle or motorcycle.